 Parents can take a more active role in the positioning and strategic course of the School by being a member of the Association.
 Members can raise and discuss issues at Association meetings and vote on topics of the day.

-To become a member, parents must firstly complete an Expression Of Interest Form (below) and return it to the Business Manager.
+To become a member, parents must firstly complete an Expression Of Interest Form (below) and return it to the Board Secretary.

 An Information Pack will then be forwarded to parents outlining information regarding Company membership.
-After reading this information pack parents who are committed in their Christian beliefs, agree with the Statement of Faith and SSCS Association Ltd Constitution and wish to proceed, may complete the Application Form enclosed in the Information Pack and return it to the Business Manager.
+After reading this information pack parents who are committed in their Christian beliefs, agree with the Statement of Faith and SSCS Association Ltd Constitution and wish to proceed, may complete the Application Form enclosed in the Information Pack and return it to the Board Secretary.